wp-plugins/page-navi-slider/readme.txt

 DEACTIVATE previous version in order to keep your settings.

-Unfortunately, some settings are losts !
+Unfortunately, some settings are lost !
 Check fonts and colors.This will be improved in the next release.

 = 1.0.1 =
 * Updated version as the initial release was not the actual one !